virtualrobotix/vrbrain_nuttx/NuttX/nuttx/README.txt

     included in the build and what is not.
 This file is also used to generate a C configuration header at include/nuttx/config.h.

-  Copy configs/<board-name>/<config-dir>/appconfig to ${APPSDIR}/.config

-    The appconfig file describes the applications that need to be built in the appliction directory (APPSDIR).
-Not all configurations have an appconfig file.
-This file is deprecated and will not be used with new defconfig files produced with the kconfig-mconf configuration tool.

 General information about configuring NuttX can be found in:

   ${TOPDIR}/configs/README.txt